OfficeDev/open-xml-docs/docs/introduction-to-markup-compatibility.md

 --------------------------------------------------------------------------------
+## Markup Compatibility in the Open XML File Formats Specification
 Markup compatibility is discussed in [ECMA-376, Second Edition, Part 3 - Markup Compatibility and Extensibility](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-376,%20Second%20Edition,%20Part%203%20-%20Markup%20Compatibility%20and%20Extensibility.zip), which is recommended reading to understand markup compatibility.
 The specification defines XML attributes to express compatibility rules, and